quinn-rs/quinn/quinn/examples/README.md

 running it with `cargo run --example server -- ./ --listen 127.0.0.1:4433`.
 The server listens on IPv6 by default, `localhost` tends to resolve to IPv4, and support for accepting IPv4 packets on IPv6 sockets varies between platforms.

+If the client prints `failed to process request: failed reading file`, the request was processed successfully but the path segment of the URL did not correspond to a file in the directory being served.

 ## Minimal Example
 The `connection.rs` example intends to use the smallest amount of code to make a simple QUIC connection.